adrienpoly/stimulus-flatpickr/readme.md

 ### Instance and its methods

-You can access the flatpickr instance from your stimulus controller by calling `this.fp`.
+You can access the flatpickr instance from your Stimulus controller by calling `this.fp`.
 Also, the instance methods are available through this instance call.

 ```javascript
 yourFunction () {